Cross Institutional Bioimaging PhD Course

 Confocal Raman imaging is a label free imaging technique based entirely on molecular vibrations.
 This course will include an introduction to basic working principles and choice of instrumentation including lasers, microscopes and spectrometers.
 In addition, there will be an introduction to pre-processing and analysis of Raman imaging data.

-Live imaging in yeast, plants and mammalian cells: Ivana Novak, Michael Lisby, Alexander Schultz
+Live imaging in yeast, plants and mammalian cells: Ivana Novak, Michael Lisby, Alexander Schulz

 Joint morning lectures for all students will be followed by three separate demonstrations/hands-on of various techniques in live cell imaging in yeast, plants and mammalian cells.
 Students should choose one demonstration to follow.